qbead/qbeadWebsite/content/book/stepcounter.md

 Finally, we use the 12 smaller LEDs in order to show the value of `total_motion`.
 If `total_motion` is 1, we light up only the first LED.
 If it is 5, we light up the first five LEDs, and so on.
 We use the `SpinWheel.setSmallLEDs()` function to do this.

 Below you can see the code in its entirety, and <a href="#stepcounter-sim1">at the bottom of the page</a> you can try running it on a virtual SpinWheel.
+To add this code to your SpinWheel, go to `Examples → SpinWearables → Step_Counter →  Fancy_Step_Counter`):

 ```cpp
 #include "SpinWearables.h"